VitroidFPV/vitroidfpv.com/modules/faqs/5-16-08-2022-building-how-to-solder-properly.md

   1. If your flux isn't solid, apply it to the pads

   2. Tin the whole pad.
-Ideally the iron shouldn't melt the solder.
+Ideally, the iron shouldn't melt the solder.
 It should heat up the pad, and the pad should melt the solder.
 But if you use it to melt it, it's not a big issue

   3. Once it's tinned, it should look shiny, smooth, and round.
 If it's not, you likely need more heat and/or flux